slatedocs/slate/source/includes/_BLEProtocol.md

 ##### TrajectoryRecStart & TrajectoryRecStop
 These two commands do not have a data section.
-##### TrajectoryDistance Command/Response
+##### TrajectoryInfo Command/Response
 In the command mode, the packet enables/disables the streaming of the distance from a pre-recorded orientation trajectory, as well as the progress report.
 Byte#4 will be a Boolean value representing the Enable/Disable command.
 The overall command mode TrajectoryDistance packet has the following structure:

 | Byte 0 (subsystem) | Byte 1 (length) | Byte 2 (CRC) |   Byte 3 (command)  |     Byte 4     | Bytes 5-19 |
 |:------------------:|:---------------:|:------------:|:-------------------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |  0x0A (Trajectory)  | Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 6 bytes (Byte#8-13) representing the Euler angle errors, which have been described by the "EnableTrajectoryDistanceStream()" API function in the motion engine documentation.
+In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 6 bytes (Byte#8-13) representing the Euler angle errors, which have been described by the "EnableTrajectoryInfoStream()" API function in the motion engine documentation.
 The next 2 bytes (Byte#14-15) represent a 16-bit unsigned integer number showing how many times the recorded track has been repeated.
 Finally, Byte#16 shows the percentage of completion indicating how much of the recorded track has been covered.
 The track Counter (Byte#14-15) will be increased by 1, and the percentage value will drop back to zero, when the full track is covered.
 The whole response packet structure including header is shown below:

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2|Byte 3|Byte 4-7 |    Byte 8-13    |Byte 14-15|Byte 16 |Bytes 17-19|
 |:----------------:|:-------------:|:----:|:----:|:-------:|:---------------:|:--------:|:------:|:---------:|